The Wasserstein-Fourier Distance for Stationary Time Series: A geodesic path between two times series

-Based on the geodesic structure of the Wasserstein space \cite[Chap.
-7]{ambrosio2008gradient}, we next show that the introduced WF distance allows us to construct a geodesic trajectory between two time series.
+Our proposed interpolation is based on the geodesic structure of the Wasserstein space \cite[Chap.
+7]{ambrosio2008gradient}, which allows us to construct a geodesic trajectory, i.e., \emph{the shortest path}, between two time series---notice that the notion of ``shortest'' relies on the distance considered.
 Recall that for the usual Euclidean ($\L_2$) distance on the space of time series (functions of time with compact support), the trajectory between signals $x_1$ and $x_2$ consists in a $\L_2$ path that starts at $x_1$ and ends at $x_2$ by point-wise interpolation, that is, a superposition of signals of the form

 This interpolation corresponds to a spatial superposition of two signals from different sources (e.g., seismic waves), and is meaningful in settings such as source separation in Signal Processing, also referred to as the \emph{cocktail party} \cite{cherry1953some}.
 More generally, in general physical models that consider \emph{white noise}, there is an implicit assumption of additivity, where the spectral densities are linear combinations in the $\L_2$ (vertical) sense.